raleel/cfi-srd/0008_Combat.md

 Combat Rounds use several important terms:

-- **Initiative:** The order of who acts when during a Turn of a Combat Round.
+- **Initiative:** The order of Turns indicates who acts when during  a Combat Round.
 The Games Master counts down through Initiative values from the highest to the lowest, so that each participant has a chance to take their Turn when their number is reached.
 - **Turns:** During each 5 second Combat Round, each participant has an opportunity to take one or more Turns, dependent on the number of Action Points they possess, and how they use them.
 Upon their Turn, participants perform one Combat Action, which comprises of a declaration, possible movement, any necessary dice rolls (including Reactions), and the resolution of the Action.
 If any participant has Action Points remaining, the players may each take another Turn in Initiative order.
 Once no Action Points remain, or any remaining are being held back for Reactions, play proceeds to the next Combat Round.

 Each term is described in more detail, below.

 ### Initiative

-Initiative determines participants' order of actions in a Combat Round.
+Initiative determines participants' order of Actions in a Combat Round.
 It is rolled at the start of a fight and determines when each character acts.
 Unless something occurs to change the situation, such as certain Combat Actions or Special Effects, Initiative remains in play until it is forced to be re-rolled.

 Initiative is calculated by each participant rolling 1d10 and adding their Initiative Modifier.
 Whoever gained the highest result acts first, followed by the second highest and so on.
 When two or more participants tie scores, the one with the higher DEX will act first.
-If this still results in a tie, have each roll a die with high roll going before the other.
+If this still results in a tie, have each roll a die with the higher roll going before the other.

 ### Actions in Combat

 Once Initiative has been determined, the participants have the potential to perform several Combat Actions during each Combat Round.
-All beginning characters get 2 Action Points per Round, with more gained as they go up in Rank, but when they can act is limited to whether the Action is proactive or Reactive.
+All beginning characters get 2 Action Points per Round, with more gained as they go up in Rank, but when they can act is limited to whether the Action is Proactive or Reactive.
 Proactive Actions can only be attempted on the character's own Turn; that is to say, during his Initiative.
 Proactive Actions are those in which the character is the instigator, such as making an attack with a weapon.

 Reactive Actions are those taken by a character to counter or resist an act made against them.
 Only one reaction attempt is permitted for each threat, an example would be trying to Parry an attack.